LennartTro/EnviroBotics-Docs/docs/tutorials/transition to hardware.md

 ```

 ### TODO: Build your own node (e.g. temperature_subscriber.py) within the blueboat_guided-package.
+1. Check out the previous tutorials or ask how to create another node in the package.
-1. Save each received temperature message to a .txt file for logging purposes.
+2. Save each received temperature message to a .txt file for logging purposes.
-2. In the next step, include the current GPS position along with each temperature entry.
+3. In the next step, include the current GPS position along with each temperature entry.

 You can start with this example:
 ```python